gnowoel/gnowoel.github.io/_posts/2015-07-29-root-domain-for-github-pages.markdown

     gnowoel.com CNAME gnowoel.github.io

 This notation is not standard but it's only used internally.
-In practice, CloudFlare would walk through the CNAME chains when a request comes in and dynamically generates a standard-compliant A record:
+In practice, CloudFlare would walk through the CNAME chains until it finds an IP and then dynamically generate a standard-compliant A record:

     $ dig gnowoel.com
     gnowoel.com.
 30	IN	A	23.235.47.133